ideas & advice

 For an outdoor wedding, the draw is the setting, so finding the right spot and coordinating the event around it is the most important task on your to-do list.
 Your setting options are as limitless as the great outdoors itself.
 But before getting your heart set on a specific spot, these are some key questions you’ll need to ask:

-What’s The Backup Plan? – obviously you’ll need a plan in case of inclement weather.
+What’s The Backup Plan? – Obviously you’ll need a plan in case of inclement weather.
 If your location doesn’t have indoor facilities to accommodate your event should the skies open, you’ll need to rent a tent.
+Many rental companies will reserve your tent for a 50 percent deposit and that way, if the weather is nice and you don’t use it, you don’t lose the full payment.

-All in the Details – Outdoor Wedding Ideas
+All in the Details – Ideas for Outdoor Weddings

 Décor Elements

-• Let the setting speak for itself – don’t compete with Mother Nature; rather, subtly enhance your background – whether a sandy beach, blooming garden, or thick forest – with a complementary color palette and décor elements.
+• Let the setting speak for itself – Don’t compete with Mother Nature; rather, subtly enhance your background (whether it’s a sandy beach, blooming garden, or thick forest) with a complementary color palette and décor elements.

 Flowers

-• Blooms - an outdoor wedding calls for flowers that can brave all sorts of weather.
-Look for sturdier blooms like mums, alstromeria, calla lilies and sunflowers.
+• Blooms - An outdoor wedding calls for flowers that can brave all sorts of weather.
+Look for sturdier blooms like mums, orchids, carnations, alstroemeria, lisianthus, calla lilies, and sunflowers.
+Also, don’t overlook these hearty, simple floral embellishments that look fabulous by themselves: baby’s breath, bells of Ireland, hypernicum berry, bupleurum, and dusty miller.

-• Style - keep your containers and arrangements natural looking, as an intricately designed, elaborate pedestal centerpiece in a tall candelabra just doesn’t fit.
-Instead, use loose arrangements in urns, wooden boxes, crates, or pails.
+• Style – Keep your containers and arrangements natural-looking, as an intricately designed, elaborate pedestal centerpiece in a tall candelabra just doesn’t fit.
+Instead, use loose arrangements in mason jars, wooden boxes, vintage containers, crates, or pails.

 Menu